What to do in the garden in September

 How to Store onions and garlic

 Onions will be ready either at the end of August or early September, depending on the weather.
 To harvest, bend over the top growth (if this hasn't already happened naturally) and harvest during a dry spell and ease the bulbs out of the earth.
 Traditionally, onions were dried by resting on soil during a sunny spell.
-With our variable weather it can be difficult to find a dry spell to rest the onions outside.
+With our variable weather it's difficult to find a dry spell to rest the onions outside.

 If you want to make onion or garlic strings when you harvest the bulb, keep as much of the top growth as possible to make into a plait.
 If there is not enough top growth, work in some raffia to help make a plait.